intel/qpl/doc/source/documentation/get_started_docs/testing.rst

 Cross tests provide validation of:

-- Input/output stream format compatibility between hardware and software paths for the same Intel QPL operation.
+- Input/output stream format compatibility between the hardware and software paths for the same Intel QPL operation.
   Especially for compression/decompression functionality.
-- Aggregates, checksums equality between hardware and software paths for the same Intel QPL operation.
+- Aggregates, checksums equality between the hardware and software paths for the same Intel QPL operation.

-Cross tests intend to assure that software and hardware paths can be exchanged in the application code without behavior change.
+Cross tests intend to assure that the software and hardware paths can be exchanged in the application code without behavior change.

 The tests can be launched using a single executable ``<install_dir>/bin/cross_tests``.